crmne/paolino.me/_drafts/engineering-is-not-dead.md

 This goes both ways.
 The same skills are needed by people evaluating code and products.
 It is not enough to ask whether AI was involved.
 You have to look at the result, the behavior, the tests, the edge cases, the maintenance story, and the author’s ability to own the thing.

-Engineering is not dead, because accountability is not.
+Engineering is not dead, because accountability isn't.